wp-plugins/mibbit-webchat/readme.txt

 == Changelog ==

+= 1.2 =
+* Tested up to WordPress 2.9.2
+* Added options for width and height.
+* Added a donate button.
-= 1.1.2 =
+* Settings can be changed via Settings -> Mibbit Webchat = 1.1.2 =
 * Fixed a issue with the widget being to small (a setting for this is comming soon).
 = 1.1.1 =